dgroomes/micronaut-playground/README.md

 ### `server/`

-This is a "Hello World" Micronaut HTTP web server application but with some compression flair.
+A "Hello World" Micronaut HTTP web server application that also showcases compression (gzip) and content-negotiation.

 See the README in [server/](server/).